Long Island: Fire Island

 - Ocean Beach: This is the most popular area of Fire Island, notable for containing almost all of the island’s bars, clubs and restaurants.
 You’ll also find ample shopping opportunities here, from the familiar retail brands of New York to the handcrafted fashion of the locals.

-- Cherry Grove: As noted above, Cherry Grove is one of the friendliest places in the world to the LGBT community.
+- Cherry Grove (Fire Island Pines): As noted above, Cherry Grove is one of the friendliest places in the world to the LGBT community.
 Quiet during most of the year, it sees a surge of activity during tourist season.
+Fire Island Pines along with its bordering vicinity Cherry Grove, comprise the majority of the gay community on Fire Island.

 - Saltaire: A small village, Saltaire has been recipient of several beach restoration efforts since 2009 in hopes of attracting bigger crowds.
 If these are successful, it just may become another Ocean Beach.